urbaman/HomeLab/Kubernetes/Traefik/readme.md

           mountPath: /ssl-certs
 ```

-## Create SSL certs for your domains (Cloudflare DNS challenge for production OR pebble for test/dev)
+## Create SSL certs for your domains (Cloudflare DNS challenge for production OR pebble for test/dev) - (Only for no HA with Treafik's cert managing)

 Create a secret with your own Cloudlfare email and API Key: